 Most of Chimes at Midnight comes from the plays Henry IV, Part 1 and Part 2, with a smattering of dialog from Richard II, Henry V, and The Merry Wives of Winsor.
 From these plays, it tells the tragi-comic story of Sir John Falstaff and his doomed friendship with Prince Hal–the future King Henry V.

-Years before I knew that this film existed, I wanted someone would make it.
+Years before I knew that this film existed, I wished someone would make it.
 Henry IV, Part 1 is my favorite Shakespeare play.
 I never cared much for Part 2, except for the brilliant ending that closes the story much better than anything in Part 1.
 Welles combined the two plays to use the best from each of them.

 Quick rundown on the story: King Henry IV (John Gielgud), struggles with a rebellion and his own guilt in the overthrow and murder of Richard II.
 He also worries about his oldest son, Hal (Keith Baxter), who’s spending his time drinking, carousing, and whoring with a bunch of lowlifes led by a fat, drunken, lying knave named Sir John Falstaff (Welles).
 Inevitably, Hal will have to set aside his wild ways and take on his royal responsibilities.